Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Simulation examples

 \section{Simulation examples}

-This section presents three simulation studies to evaluate the performance of the proposed methodology under controlled settings.
+This section presents three illustrative examples, designed to evaluate the performance of the proposed methodology under controlled, known data-generating mechanisms.
 The first example assesses the ability of a Bayesian linear CoDa model to recover the true parameters and hyperparameters.
 The second example evaluates the accuracy of CoDa regression when smooth terms are incorporated into the linear predictor, including both univariate and bivariate smooth components.
 The final example compares BM-CoDa-$R^2$ and BR-CoDa-$R^2$ for model discrimination under varying data-generating mechanisms.
+The purpose of these examples is to demonstrate that the proposed Bayesian CoDa-GAM framework can be fitted in practice using existing software (\texttt{brms}), and to verify that it recovers known ground truth under controlled settings, rather than to characterize its operating properties across replicates, which lies beyond the scope of this illustration.